-- Videos are downloadable (except the song lessons), which we did not find while reviewing any other guitar learning site.
+- Videos are downloadable (except the song lessons), which I did not find while reviewing any other guitar learning site.

 - Videos have a 3-angle view shot on HD cameras, so you always see what's going on in high-definition.

-- Since GuitarTricks was the first video guitar instruction site on the web, about 2% of the video clips are old, thereby of reduced quality.
+- Since GuitarTricks was the first video guitar instruction site on the web, a very small number of the video clips are old, which means their video quality is not up to 2024 standards.
 They are actively working on replacing the older videos though, so they won't be there for long.